ungolof/AffineMortality/README.md

 # AffineMortality

-The `AffineMortality` R package implements ...
+The `AffineMortality` R package implements univariate Kalman Filter-based routines (Koopman and Durbin (2000)) for the parameter estimation, projection and analysis of the goodness of fit of affine mortality models.

 Key features of the package: